 - Plugins – Like any add-on to your blog, plugins can and will slow things down a tad.
 Have too many and it can seriously impact your sites speed.

 - Mobile compatibility – Very important these day.
 More than 50% of all browsing is done on mobile devices, make sure you either have an AMP version of your blog, or use a lightweight mobile-friendly theme.

 I cannot overstate the importance of having your blog optimized for mobile use.
-As we move into the 2020’s more and more web browsing will be done via mobile devices.
+Beyond 2021 more and more web browsing will be done via mobile devices.

 Backlinks are basically links that point back to your website from other sites.
 There are two different types of backlinks: ‘nofollow’ and ‘dofollow’.
 Unfortunately all Social Media links are ‘nofollow’ so they do not count in the eyes of Google.
 Having said that, having a good strong Social Media presence will help contribute to your blogs ranking factor.

 What Google are really looking for is ‘dofollow’ backlinks to your blog that are coming from other sites of authority.
 As a beginner this can be difficult to achieve.
 After a few months, when my primary blog became established, I started to get organic backlinks to my blog without me even doing anything.